Tinkerstruct/tinkerstruct-docs/src/docs/nand-getting-started.md

 of Bristol Undergraduate-level, 1st year (or "freshman") Computer Architecture unit.
 Although the module always had a practical emphasis, there was motivation to make the topic: a) more engaging, but also b) to promote ethos and skills that are of general use.
-For example, it could mean students participate more actively in [maker-like](http://en.wikipedia.org/wiki/Maker_culture),hardware-based (vs. software-only) projects.
+For example, it could mean students participate more actively in [maker-like](http://en.wikipedia.org/wiki/Maker_culture), hardware-based (vs. software-only) projects.

 As Professor Simon Hollis left at the end of the 2014/15 academic year, the project was subsequently taken over by Dr Daniel Page.
 More recently, the NAND board has been redesigned by Elliptic Systems and distributed by Tinkerstruct as a joint, open source project with Bristol University.

 ## Concept